paed01/smqp/API.md

 - `content`: message content
 - `options`: Message options
   - `mandatory`: boolean indicating if message is mandatory.
 Value `true` emits `return` if not routed to any queue
-  - `persistant`: boolean indicating if message is persistant, defaults to undef (true).
+  - `persistent`: boolean indicating if message is persistent, defaults to undef (true).
 Value `false` ignores the message when queue is recovered from state

 ### `broker.close()`
 Close exchanges, queues, and all consumers